andrewlader/go-course/README.md

 And finally, the final folder is the actual Go project folder.

 ```
-~/work                              // The main folder where we will do our coursework, but can be any folder name
+~/work                              // The main source folder, but can be any folder name
     |
     |-- 📂 src
         |